 To uphold these principles, provincial rules and the Council Procedure Bylaw govern how meetings are administered.
 Under certain circumstances, the Council may close a meeting or part of a meeting by passing a resolution that sets out the basis for the closure.

-Below is a list of the four most common types of meetings that White Rock City Council members attend.
+The most common types of meetings that White Rock City Council members attend are: